Multilingual portals

 Velocity variables in language constants

-In every language constant with the type "Constant is evaluated as a Velocity expression", Velocity variables can be embedded when these are used on application pages.
+Velocity variables can be embedded in all language constants of the type "Language constant is evaluated as velocity expression" when used on application pages.
 For this to work correctly, the variable needs to be available in the page context.
-In the following example, the variable "$Rooms" is written into the text to add a dynamic statement - the number of rooms - to the static text.
+In the following example, the variable ""$Rooms"" is written into the text to add a dynamic statement - the number of rooms - to the static text.

 Constant text: